Central Film School

-Central Film School (CFS) (formerly Central Film School London) is a private film school in South West London, based in Landor Road, Clapham, London.
-It was founded in 2008.
+Central Film School (CFS) is a training provider located in South West London.
+It was founded in 2008 and is on the Office for Students register of approved Higher Education Providers.

 History

-Founded in 2008, Central Film School has provided students from all over the world with the tools needed to become professionals in the film industry.

-Since 2013, the school has offered undergraduate degrees in Practical Filmmaking and Screenwriting, as well as short courses and postgraduate degrees.
-As a micro provider of Higher Education, the school hosts around 100 students each year.
+Founded in 2008, Central Film School has provided students from all over the world with the tools needed to become professionals in the screen industries.
+The school offers degrees, short courses and postgraduate qualifications in filmmaking, screenwriting and acting for screen.
+As a micro provider of Higher Education, the school hosts around 200 students each year.
+Its degrees are validated by Falmouth University.

 In 2015, CFS entered into partnership with Bertha Foundation, a philanthropic organisation that funds documentary features.
 The school offers documentary modules and factual specialisms to reflect this partnership.

-Faculty
+Facilities

 The school moved to their new home in Clapham in 2022.
-The impressive Edwardian building features two multi purpose studios, three classrooms, edit rooms, a fully equipped post production suite, a library, props, kit and paint rooms and a student social space.
+The premises facilities include two studios, a screening theatre, edit suite, a fully equipped post-production suite, a library, kit and prop rooms, in addition to teaching and social spaces.